Leviticus 1:1-3:17 ~ Mark 1:29-2:12 ~ Psalm 35:17-28 ~ Proverbs 9:13-18

 Proverbs - Proverbs verse 18 is downright scary: "But the men don't realize that her (Folly's) former guests are now in the grave."
 This reminds me of Romans 6:23 - "For the wages of sin is death."
 Yes, sin sells...
 And sin calls...
 And sin pays...
 Death.
 Sin/Folly pays death.
 That is downright scary.
 That's why we read about the sacrifice system in the Old Testament - to atone for sin, which brings death without atonement.
 Thanks to the New Covenant, our sins have been paid for on the cross by Jesus.
 Let us not ever forget the gravity of sin.
 Let us not ever forget that sin sells nothing but death.
 But let us also not ever forget that Jesus paid our debts once and for all on the cross.
 So, next time you hear Folly calling out to you from her doorway, walk on by in the light of salvation that was given to you freely by Jesus.
 Jesus who saves us from death!

-Have you worshiped Jesus?
-Click here and worship Him!
+Are you crying out to Jesus?
+Click here and cry out to Him!

 Comments from you & Question of the Day: The image of the boy crying that I posted up in the Psalms section made me wonder this - are you comfortable crying before God?
 Have you ever cried before God?
 Do you think it's okay for us to cry before / to God?
 I just wonder if sometimes we hold back our emotions from God or try to prove to Him (and others?) that we really have it all together - when really we don't?
 Why do you think that we sometimes try to hide our emotions or hide things from God?
 Also, what verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!